ambit-tsai/echarts-for-vue/README.md

 #### Features
 1. Support for Vue 3 and 2;
 1. Conform to the habits of Vue and ECharts users;
-1. Provide functional API, no side effects;
+1. Provide pure function API, no side effects;
 1. Lightweight encapsulation, easy to use;